-- Three-Year Plans, Strategic Plans, and Core Values anchor and focus faculty and staff workload.
+- Three-Year Plans, Strategic Plans, and Core Purpose and Values anchor and focus faculty and staff workload.
 Results are reviewed and updates completed annually. - Faculty workload is carefully monitored and regularly assessed. - The President's staff has been reorganized to more closely align with institutional needs and strategies.
 Key administrative positions have been upgraded and recruited. - The six academic deans along with deans of honors, graduate school, libraries, and North Campus meet twice monthly to plan, coordinate, and address issues that have surfaced.
 Ideas and action plans are disseminated to respective departments. - Open forums are held for issues that are particularly important and relevant to faculty and staff. - The campus has a master plan to build, remodel and shift physical locations to be more conducive to coordinating student-centered needs and activities. - Cooperation is seen across campus.
 Steering committees and focus groups are utilized for brainstorming and implementing cross-departmental issues.
 Faculty are encouraged to develop interdisciplinary teaching (internally and with other schools).
 Faculty and faculty/student teams are supported in research activities.
 The College's new assessment process will encourage inter-departmental collaboration when examining the effectiveness of common issues such as diversity, alumni, student satisfaction, etc. - Technology assists faculty and staff workload management through the availability of email, calendaring, shared drives, and Web CT.
 Software has been standardized in offices and classrooms.
-Faculty and staff are able to "work smarter" through self-service (i.e., address change on-line, student self registering, book ordering on-line, on-line forms and digital signatures and electronic time entry system) New ERP, Web CT, and Content Management system will significantly impact efficiency.
+Faculty and staff are able to "work smarter" through self-service (i.e., address change on-line, student self registering, book ordering on-line, on-line forms and digital signatures and electronic time entry system) New ERP, Web CT, and Content Management system will significantly impact efficiency. - Staff orientations are conducted twice a month and a Faculty Orientation is conducted prior to the fall semester. - Human Resources has a full-time training position, who offers motivational, supervisory, personal development, computer, and life-long learning opportunities through on and off campus speakers and content experts.
+Learning and development opportunities are available through Human Resources, Career Services, and the Addlestone Library.
+Academic Computing offers several intensive technology institutes per year to educate faculty in technology learning techniques. - A deans and chairs retreat and individual department/division retreats are held annually.
+Workshops are held for new academic chairs to assist them in administrative duties.
+New Board of Trustees members also participate in an orientation workshop to become familiarized with the College's policies and procedures. - A Faculty Activity System (FAS) allowing faculty members to enter their accomplishments and curriculum vita in an electronic system has been implemented.